 Contributions you made to your registered retirement savings plan (RRSP) or to a spousal RRSP in the year or within the first 60 days of the next calendar year can be deducted from income (up to your contribution limit).
 You can choose when to take the deduction for your contributions.
 RRSP deductions can be carried forward indefinitely, long after your RRSPs are closed, and can be spread out over several years to reduce taxable earnings in your retirement years.
+For more information, see "Registered retirement savings plans (RRSP): The facts."

 If you have unused RRSP contribution room carried forward from prior years, it may make sense to top up your RRSP to maximize its potential for tax-deferred growth.
 If you have less cash available than the amount of the RRSP contribution you would like to make, consider whether a loan is appropriate for your situation.
+For more information, see "The bigger bang RRSP strategy."